Aircloak/aircloak/cloak/docs/anonymization.md

 statistics is passed through the LCF again before producing the final noisy result.
 If insufficient data is available, a `null` value will be returned.

-#### `COUNT(DISTINCT )`
+#### `COUNT(DISTINCT value)`

 For computing the anonymized count of distinct values we need the real count of distinct values and the noise factor.
-The noise factor is the maximum count of distinct at-risk values a user has.
+The noise factor is the maximum count of distinct at-risk values any single user has.
+It represents the potential change to the count that would occur as a result of the user being excluded by the query.
 An at-risk value is a value that is associated with fewer than 3 users.
 The anonymized count is `real_count + noise_factor * 0.5 * noise`.
 If there are no at-risk values (noise factor is `null`), the real count is returned.

 For each expression referenced by a `COUNT(DISTINCT value)` aggregator we create a sub-query to compute the real count and the noise factor needed for the anonymized result.
 Since computing these values is not compatible with the way the